GNS3/gns3-server/docs/notifications.rst

 drawing.updated
 ---------------

-Drawing has been updated.
-To reduce data transfert if the svg field has not change the field is not included.
+A drawing has been updated.
+The svg field is only included if it has changed in order to reduce data transfer.

 .. literalinclude:: api/notifications/drawing.updated.json